systemd/mkosi/mkosi.md

   file may be provided too. `mkosi.skeleton.tar` will be automatically used if found in the local directory.

+`CleanPackageMetadata=`, `--clean-package-metadata=`

+: Enable/disable removal of package manager databases, caches, and logs at the end of installation.
+Can be specifed as true, false, or "`auto`" (the default).
+With "`auto`", files will be removed if the respective package manager executable is *not* present at the end of the installation.

 `RemoveFiles=`, `--remove-files=`

 : Takes a comma-separated list of globs.
 Files in the image matching